micene09/scarlett/docs/api/styles.md

 ## The core

-Internally, Scarlett is based on Functional API because of its extreme modularity and flexibility.
+Internally, scarlett is based on Functional API because of its extreme modularity and flexibility.

 The Class API is actually a wrapper around the Functional API's methods.